1MAGNOVA/1MAGNOVA/README.md

 - 👋 Hi, I’m @1MAGNOVA
 - 👀 I’m interested in ...python, C#, FLUTTER, and Solidity
 - 🌱 I’m currently learning ...
-Flutter
 - 💞️ I’m looking to collaborate on ...python projects
 - 📫 How to reach me ...Olalekanabsm@gmail.com